 If sperm are present, the egg usually meets the sperm in the outermost third of the fallopian tube.
 The male’s ejaculate (the fluid that contains the semen) will contain between 30 to 300 million sperm, which all strive to swim the distance to meet up with the egg, passing through the vagina, into the cervix, through the uterus, and into the fallopian tubes.

 While sperm can live inside a woman’s body for up to 5 days, the egg is only viable for about 24 hours.
 This makes it critical that the sperm and the egg meet in that window in order for fertilization to occur.
 If a sperm is able to fertilize the egg, the fertilized egg will immediately begin the process of cell division, as it continues its journey through the fallopian tube and nestles in the lining of the uterus about a week later.

-What are the chances of my getting pregnant if my partner and I do not have any fertility issues?
+What are the chances of getting pregnant if my partner and I do not have any fertility issues?

-**And now for the questions about circumstances…Can I get pregnant if he doesn’t penetrate all the way or if he pulls out before ejaculation? **
+Can I get pregnant if the man doesn’t penetrate all the way or if he pulls out before ejaculation?

-The answer is yes you sure can Pre-ejaculate can include sperm and as stated earlier it takes only one resilient sperm to get you pregnant.
-The withdrawal method is probably the least effective of all forms of contraception and Planned Parenthood tells us that out of every 100 women who have a partner who uses withdrawal, that 27 of those women could become pregnant.
-In comparison only 2-8 of every 100 women who use some sort of birth control pill will become pregnant.
+The withdrawal (“pull-out”) method can be a risky, unreliable form of birth control; Planned Parenthood tells us that out of every 100 women who have a partner who uses withdrawal, that 22 of those women will become pregnant.
+In comparison, only 2-8 out of every 100 women who use some sort of birth control pill will become pregnant.

 Can semen travel through clothing?

-**Can I get my female partner pregnant if get ejaculate on my hand and then touch my partner’s genitals? **
+Can I get my female partner pregnant if I get ejaculate on my hand and then touch my partner’s genitals?